Home › Blog › How to Create User Documentation – Importance & Types

 No matter how complex the information is, you always have the choice to break it down into simple sentences that make sense and are easy to follow.

 Customers don’t take time to form brand perceptions.
-Give them a memorable experience, and they will remember you for a lifetime.
-Provide inaccurate, faulty content, and they will lose trust in your documentation, and by that extension, in your brand.
+Give them a memorable experience, and they will remember you forever.
+Provide inaccurate, faulty content, and they will lose trust in your documentation and, by that extension, in your brand.

 You don’t want that to happen, right?